gurico0516/chomane/README.md

 ## Walkthrough
 1. Log in and register your weekly allowance now.
 2. Enter money spent daily from expenses to keep track of your spending.
-3. Your registered allowance can also be viewed in the calendar and graph.
+3. Your registered expenses can also be viewed graph.
-4. Use the app's settings feature to configure the app to your liking and make it easy to use!
+4. Use the app's feature to make it happy to your life!

 ## Built Using
 * PHP 8.2.5